Burnett01/fs-capture/README.md

 ```

 Get all results (2nd approach):

 ```javascript
 capture('/home/steven/dog').all() //same as above
 ```

-Get results one by one
+Get results one by one:

 ```javascript
 capture('/home/steven/dog')
 .each(function (result) {